 - The sprouts will come out from the beans.

-- Transfer the sprouts in a pressure cooker along with potato, 2 tsp salt and 3 cups of water.
+- Transfer the sprouts in a pressure cooker along with potato, 2 teaspoon salt and 3 cups of water.

 - Pressure cook for 3 whistles on medium heat.